 - Prof. Belcher's radio interview on African literature (CBC Audio)

-- If you are interested in learning more about her teaching, you can read the following media reports:
+- If you are interested in learning more about her teaching about literature, you can read the following media reports:

 - WENDY LAURA BELCHER is associate professor of African literature in Princeton University’s departments of Comparative Literature and African American Studies.
 She is working to bring attention to early African literature and studies how African thought has informed a global traffic of invention.
 She is the author of Abyssinia’s Samuel Johnson: Ethiopian Thought in the Making of an English Author (Oxford, 2012), and the translation with Michael Kleiner of The Life and Struggles of Our Mother Walatta Petros: A Seventeenth-Century African Biography of an Ethiopian Woman (Princeton, 2015), perhaps the first African biography of an African woman.
 Her book in progress is The Black Queen of Sheba: A Global History of an African Idea.

-- If you need to introduce her for a writing or publications talk or panel, and don't want to have to cut all of the above down, here is a short bio to read:
+- If you need to introduce her for a writing or publications talk or panel, and don't want to have to cut all of the above down, here is a short writing for publication bio to read:

 - WENDY LAURA BELCHER is associate professor of African literature in Princeton University’s departments of Comparative Literature and African American Studies.
 She worked as a freelance copyeditor for many years, served for eleven years as the managing editor of a peer-reviewed journal in ethnic studies at UCLA, and has personally taught hundreds of graduate students and faculty about writing for publication.
 Her best-seller Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success (SAGE 2009) has helped thousands to publish their important work and has been cited in over 110 publications on writing for publication.
 Her research books include Abyssinia’s Samuel Johnson,The Life and Struggles of Our Mother Walatta Petros, and her book in progress is The Black Queen of Sheba: A Global History of an African Idea.